dennishatton/TI-99-4a_SD_Disk_Project/README.md

 Allows TI to use floppy images on SD card

 Note:	Added PCB layout and Gerber files.
+	This should go without saying but the edge card connector goes on bottom of the board, Not components side.
 	Must power up SD drive first then console.

 I built this on a wire wrap board and tested.<br />